haidequanbu/haidequanbu.github.io/_pages/about.md

 *** News: ***

-A new paper was acceptes by Jounal of software (China).
+A new paper was accepted by Jounal of software (China).

-I will join Shanghai ai lab as a research intern.
+I will join [Shanghai Ai Lab](https://www.shlab.org.cn/) as a research intern.

 *** Publications. ***